 1.12 of the Mono County Code, respectively, and any other civil or administrative remedy allowed by law.
 Notwithstanding Section 1.12.030, the administrative fine for the operation of any transient rental facility within a transient overlay district without a valid vacation home rental permit, or the operation of any transient rental facility in violation of applicable land use requirements in any other land use designation of the County shall be \$1,000 for the first violation and \$2,000 for a second or subsequent violation within three years.
-In addition to these penalty provisions, the failure to comply with any provision of this chapter may result in the suspension or revocation of the vacation home rental permit in accordance with subsection D below, or the suspension or revocation of the business license and/or transient occupancy registration certificate.
+In addition to these penalty provisions, the failure to comply with any provision of this chapter may result in the suspension or revocation of the business license and/or transient occupancy registration certificate.
 The failure of a management company or property manager to comply with the provisions of this chapter may additionally result in a finding that such management or company or property manager is not in good standing.